sadikurrahamanfahim/khuda_Lagche/README.md

-# Khuda Lagche!(An online Food Delivery Android Application)
+# Khuda Lagche!(An online Food Delivery Android Application Demo)
 A Food delivery Android Application mainly focused on UI principles.

 Want to use the app!